sixcious/url-incrementer/_docs/FIREFOX-CONVERSION-NOTES.md

 lookbehind regex not supported (yet) in Firefox as of Version 61.
 Chrome supports it starting in Version 62.

 #### cryptography.js
-If the plaintext is empty in Firefox, it hangs, so need to check and use a default plaintext
+If the text input to hash() is empty in Firefox, it hangs, so need to check and use a default plaintext

 #### options.css
 add body max-width: 420px since by default it goes really wide.